-The Federal Supplementary Education Opportunity Grant, or FSEOG as it commonly referred to, is one of the need-based grants awarded to students in need of financial aid.
+The Federal Supplementary Education Opportunity Grant, or FSEOG as it commonly referred to, is one of the need-based grants awarded to low-income students.

-Its primary purpose is for it to cover additional academic related expenses for those who cannot afford it but are dedicated to higher education.
+Its primary purpose is for it to cover additional academic related expenses for those who cannot afford it but are dedicated to higher education — and it doesn’t need to repaid under most circumstances.

-FSEOG is only given to very low-income students with exceptional need who could not otherwise afford to pay for their education expenses — and it doesn’t need to repaid.
+FSEOG is often reserved for students with the least ability to pay — those with the greatest financial need who could not otherwise afford to pay for their education expenses.

 However, not all schools participate in the FSEOG program.
 You should check with your school’s financial aid office to see if your school participates before applying.